-There, you will have to present to the border police authorities your passport, your study visa, your certificate of enrolment at the University and possibly proof of sufficient financial resources (certificate of scholarship or any other document for that purpose).
+There, you will have to present to the border police authorities your passport, your study visa, your certificate of enrollment at the University and possibly proof of sufficient financial resources (certificate of scholarship or any other document for that purpose).

-Taking care of you at the airport
+taking care of you at the airport

 A university representative will welcome you at the airport.
 Your date of arrival should be communicated to us at least 48 hours in advance.

-Taking care of you at the University
+taking care of you at the University

 You shall go to the UAS Students Affairs as soon as you arrive in Tunis in order to collect the certified copies of all documents previously sent by fax or email and present the original versions of your documents.